Hans von Ohain: Ultimate outcome

 Part of the challenge for von Ohain was his approach to designing a practical turbojet that could be developed.
 His primary design comprised a centrifugal compressor with a radial inflow turbine, a design that proved to be impractical and as a result, despite much effort, was never put into production.

-By comparison, Whittle's centrifugal flow engines, in both straight-through and reverse flow configuration, (developed further by Rolls Royce) powered all Allied WWII jets and the majority of immediate post-war fighters.
-They were built under licence in numerous countries including Australia, France and the USA and were copied by the Russians and Chinese to power the MiG 15 and MiG 17.
-Whittle's basic reverse flow design remains the most common gas turbine configuration in production today with over 80,000 built in the form of the Allison (RR) 250/300 and Pratt & Whitney PT-6 series of engines.
+By comparison, Whittle's centrifugal flow engines, in both straight-through and reverse flow configuration (developed further by Rolls Royce), powered all Allied World War II jets and the majority of immediate post-war fighters.
+They were built under licence in numerous countries including Australia, France and the US and were copied by the Soviets and Chinese to power the MiG-15 and MiG-17.
+Whittle's basic reverse flow design remains the most common gas turbine configuration in production today with over 80,000 built in the form of the Allison (RR) 250/300 and Pratt & Whitney PT6 series of engines.

+However, in his invention of HE S011, von Ohain introduced a standard concept which combined axial and radial designs for most business jets today, along with turboprops and helicopters.